wrshoemaker/experimental_macroecology/README.md

 # experimental_macroecology

 For now, all data cleaning and analyses are in `Python/log_normal_analysis.py`.
-I'll probably change this structure at some point
+I'll change this structure at some point

 ### Python packages

 - macroecotools
 - scipy
 - matplotlib
 - numpy

+conda activate macroecotools